bentomhall/nih-system/homebrewery/world/player-options.md

 ## Armsman
 {{note
+#### Compatibility
 This is a replacement for the Fighter and should not be played in the same group.
 It is intentionally somewhat stronger.
 }}
-#### Compatibility

 The armsman is a master of weapons.
 His power comes from training, discipline and superior techniques that allow him to break the boundaries of what is possible for others.
-While he does not cast spells, his skills are themselves beyond the natural.
+While he does not cast spells, his skills are themselves beyond the natural, manipulating the aether of which everything is made to produce exceptional effects.
+Many consider Crisial City the birthplace of the Sword Saint, mixing aelven magic with physical arts, while Wyrmhold's Crown Guard is known for teaching techniques similar to those of Defender and Warlord Armsmen.
+That said, armsmen of all types can be found throughout Noefra.

 Wearing heavy armor, able to use any weapon with equal skill, the armsman is versatile and deadly in any situation.
 Durable as well, he isn't as suited at standing on the back lines and assisting others.
 His control over the battlefield is more oriented toward punishing those who attack his allies.